The Long Island Music and Entertainment Hall of Fame Supports Music Education Awarding Class of 2021 Student Scholarships

 Lauren Enos, who attends Riverhead High School, has been playing music since the third grade.
 She currently plays bass clarinet, and she participated in the All State 2020 Wind Ensemble, and was principal clarinet in the New York State School Music Association (NYSSMA) All State 2019 Symphony Orchestra.

-“It is a great honor to receive an award from the Long Island Music Hall of Fame and to be among some of the most distinguished musicians on Long Island.
+“It is a great honor to receive an award from the Long Island Music and Entertainment Hall of Fame and to be among some of the most distinguished musicians on Long Island.
 I appreciate the generosity of this organization in their efforts to help musicians like me further their musical endeavors.”

 Enos plans to attend Eastman School of Music in Rochester.